 These spicy black bean and roasted cauliflower tacos are one of our favorite options for Taco Tuesday!
 They're finished with a creamy vegan avocado crema, pickled red onion, fresh cilantro and a squeeze of lime for freshness.

 We finish off the taco with a creamy, delicious vegan avocado crema and a few simple garnishes.
 Pickled red onion is a must, along with a few sprigs of fresh cilantro and a squeeze of lime juice!

 Altogether, it's a relatively simple taco with a TON of flavor.
 I've been making some variation of the spicy black beans for 2+ years now.
 I usually just freestyle the recipe at home, but I finally tested and wrote it down a few months ago for these Loaded Spicy Black Bean Vegan Nachos.

 We love using the spicy black beans in homemade burrito bowls (or burritos), tacos (duh), quesadillas, or even on their own as a flavorful plant-based protein option.

 I think we can all agree that cauliflower is simply the best and most versatile vegetable out there.
 You can transform it into rice, a "steak", a grain-free pizza crust, a substitute for mashed potatoes, or even in some dessert recipes.
 I'm still a bit unsure about cauliflower-based desserts, but I don't think I'll ever get sick of oven-roasted cauliflower.

 The key to making roasted cauliflower extra crispy is a bit of white rice or arrowroot flour.
 (We use the same tip for these Spiced Sweet Potato Fries!)
-A little bit goes a long way - we use about 2 tbsp of flour for a large head of cauliflower.
+A little bit goes a long way - we use about 2 tablespoon of flour for a large head of cauliflower.

 Looking for more vegan taco recipes?